dbos-inc/dbos-docs/docs/api-reference/contexts.md

 getConfig(key: string): any
 ```

-The `getConfig()` method returns the value/object of the specified [application configuration](./configuration.md#application-configuration).
+This method retrieves a custom property value specified in [application configuration](./configuration.md#application-configuration).

 ---

 ### `HandlerContext`

-The `HandlerContext` is the first argument of handler functions, which extends `OperonContext` and provides additional information on the HTTP request and response, and contains useful methods to invoke other functions and interact with workflows.
+Handlers use `HandlerContext` to invoke other functions, interact with active workflows, and interact directly with HTTP requests and resposes.

 #### Properties